Alt 92.3 Open - Queens, NY - 6.23.19

 Forest Hills Stadium - June 23rd 2019

-Words and Photos by Jess Williams
+Photos by Jess Williams

 New York City’s premiere alternative radio station, Alt 92.3, set up shop at the iconic Queens, NY venue, Forest Hills Stadium last week for their inaugural Summer Open, two day festival.
 Bands from all genres of music would be performing throughout the weekend, local food vendors from throughout New York City set up shop in the courtyard and people from all over the surrounding areas turned out for the festivities, ringing in summer 2019 together.
 We were able to attend day 2 of the Summer Open and here’s what we thought.